aksabina/SETBVE/framework/README.md

 ### Running the Framework

-To execute the framework, 1) open a terminal in the project directory e.g., `framework/SETBVE` and 2) use the following command structure:
+To execute the framework, 1) open a terminal in the project directory (e.i. `framework/SETBVE`) and 2) use the following command structure:

 ```bash
 julia main.jl [sut_name] [duration_in_sec] [emitter_type] [parent_selection] [tracer_budget]